incodehq/incode-platform/README.md

     }

-Invoking the `Open` action computes the `urlStr` local variable as "http://isis.apache.og/documentation.html", in this case (because a `URL` is returned) resulting in the browser opening the appropriate web page:
+Invoking the `Open` action computes the `urlStr` local variable, and then (because the action returns a `URL`), results in the browser opening the appropriate web page:

 ![](https://raw.github.com/isisaddons/isis-module-stringinterpolator/master/images/030-opened-page.png)